teachaccess/tutorial/README.md

 Now you can generate the presentation. `exerslide serve` will start local webserver and automatically regenerate the presentation when you update slides.

+### CONTRIBUTING

+This project is a community effort and lives off your contributions, be it in the form of bug reports, feature requests, discussions, or fixes and other code changes.
+Please refer to our organization's [contributing guidelines](CONTRIBUTING.md) if you are interested to contribute.